 Our home is a sanctuary.
 It is our little world, and it is holy.

-Some days, I doubt my ability to meet someone I really want around for however long I’m blessed to be here.
+Some days, I doubt my ability to meet someone I even want around for however long I’m blessed to be here.
 Year after year.
 For all of it.
 Feeling so compelled by someone that I let them into this bubble that I share with these angel-boys.

 I smile now at the freedom of dating.
 That’s new.
 And some of the things I want surprise me, and that is a nice feeling too.
 It’s also lovely to have the space to look for those things: to privilege them.
 To wait and trust and be open.

 Like kindness, of course.
 I never knew to prioritize that before.
 And gratitude.
 A foundational sense that this is all just gift.
+To hold it both that seriously and with that much lightness.

 And open-mindedness.
 An ability to imagine why folks think and feel as they do, however much it differs.
 A natural ability to hold space for that, and not judge it.

-So tomorrow will be cooler out there.
+Tomorrow will be cooler out there.
 Sweaters will come out again, and boots.
 Color will wrap itself around us: richness before the barrenness of white snow and bare branches.
 And I welcome it all.
 The quiet closeness of my home with the boys and, for the first time, the brave adventures to which I’m called when they aren’t with me.